The injury rate has tripled since the helmet law.

 Why did the injury rate triple?

-How can the widespread wearing of a device that is supposed to protect the head result in almost a 3 time increase in the risk of head injury?
+How can the widespread wearing of a device that protects the head result in almost a 3 time increase in the risk of head injury?

 There are several reasons for this unexpected result.